developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

-This section describes Managed Configurations that can be used to define an ordered list of Steps, where each Step defines one or more Actions or configurations to be performed on a device as part of an overall *Transaction*.
+This section describes Managed Configurations that can be used to define an ordered list of Steps, where each Step defines one or more Actions or configurations to be performed on a devices as part of an overall *Transaction*.